insert-coin/CloudyGamePlugin/README.md

   - If you do not see the above window, then the engine has launched with a previously made game.
     - Click on "File", then click on "New Project".
 You can now continue with the steps above.

-1. In your game folder, create a folder named 'Plugins' if it doesn't exist.
+1. In your game folder, create a folder named "Plugins" if it doesn't exist.
 Put CloudyGamePlugin in your Plugins folder.
-Build and run your game.
+Build and run your game (details in step 6).
 The plugin should show up in Menu > Edit > Plugins.

   Your game directory structure should look similar to this (assuming the name of your game is MyProject):
   ```bash